New Graduate

 can be

-Product (production management) concept design drawn by clients and designers are embodied as actual "spaces."
-We oversee manufacturing from various perspectives, including safety, quality, budget, and process management.
+concept design drawn up by the client or designer is materialized as an actual "space."
+The work involves overseeing manufacturing from various perspectives, including safety, quality, budget, and process management.
 This also includes directing implementation in the digital and mechanical technical fields.

 Recruitment target